ajlinhard/byte-size-docs/AWS/Security/AWS-Cognito/Entra-ID-App-Federation.md

 ```
    *Common mistake:* leaving the `aud` condition off entirely — any app in that Entra tenant could then assume the role, not just yours.

-Yes — the **Cognito route** here is exactly the Identity Pool federation pattern I described.
-The **Direct STS route** is an alternative that skips Cognito Identity Pools entirely and talks to STS directly.
-They accomplish the same end goal (temporary AWS credentials from an Entra ID token) via two different mechanisms.
-Let me break down both.

 ## Cognito route: Identity Pool federation

 1. **Create an Identity Pool** (Cognito → Identity pools → Create identity pool).
 This is a distinct resource from a User Pool — it exists specifically to hand out temporary AWS credentials, not to manage user accounts or sign-in UI.